 Make the exercise more difficult by holding a dumbbell between your feet (weighted close neutral-grip pull-up), or by wearing a weighted vest or a dip belt (see second video).

 The close neutral grip pull-up is a major compound exercise that will help you to develop functional upper-body strength.
 The close neutral grip places emphasis on the lower fibers of your latissimus dorsi, helping you to develop lats that run farther down your sides.
 To place emphasis on the upper fibers of your lats and thus develop a wide v-taper, use the standard pull-up.

-With the close neutral grip pull-up, your biceps only act as dynamic stabilizers, along with the long heads of your triceps brachii.
-Flexion of your elbows is undertaken by your brachialis and brachioradialis.
+With the close neutral grip pull-up, your biceps act as dynamic stabilizers, along with the long heads of your triceps brachii.
+Flexion of your elbows is primarily undertaken by your brachialis and brachioradialis.
 That is not to say that your biceps don’t get a good workout!
 They do, but it’s not as great a workout as you would get with the standard pull-up.